imAIgene-Dream3D/Frankenstein-script/README.md

 - `ims_to_numpy()`: Converts an `.ims` file into numpy array, based on the `ims_channels_to_h5()` function in general_segmentation_functions.image_handling
 - `write_tiff()`: Converts a TIFF file from a numpy array.
 Provides names for the channels in Imaris (RS1, RS2, ...) and can receive voxel size dimension order information.
 - `ims_files_in_wd()`: Provides a list with all the `.ims` files in a given directory

+## Set-up & Requirements
+This pipeline was run using python v 3.11.9.
+The installation of additional packages is required to run the script:
+- `pyometiff` v 1.0.0
+- `h5py` v 3.11.0
+- `numpy` v 2.0.0